privacyidea/privacyidea/doc/policies/enrollment.rst

 This is the URL of your privacyIDEA server, which the push App should connect to for the second registration step.
 This URL usually ends with ``/ttype/push``.
-Note, that the FQDN of your privacyIDEA server could be different for the smartphone App to connect to, than you usually use for connecting via the Web interface.
+Note, that the smartphone app may connect to a different privacyIDEA URL than the URL of the privacyIDEA Web UI.

 push_ttl
 ~~~~~~~~